Super Bowl magic: Mahomes, Chiefs beat Eagles 38-35

+The Chiefs won their second NFL title in four years and two-time NFL MVP Mahomes earned his second Super Bowl MVP award.

+"I thought guys just embraced the moment," Mahomes said about rallying from a 10-point halftime deficit.
+"In that first half, we were playing and doing some good stuff, but I felt like the guys were getting consumed by everything around us."

-Mahomes and Hurts excelled in the first Super Bowl matchup featuring two Black starting QBs.
-But Mahomes, the two-time AP NFL MVP, turned it up in the second half after reaggravating a sprained right ankle.
+Mahomes and Jalen Hurts excelled in the first Super Bowl matchup featuring two Black starting QBs.
+But Mahomes turned it up in the second half after reaggravating a sprained right ankle.

-Chiefs coach Andy Reid, who couldn't win the big game in Philadelphia, beat his former team to earn his second ring with Mahomes and the Chiefs.
+People are also reading…

-With the score tied at 35-35, the Eagles tried to let the Chiefs score a touchdown with under two minutes left so they could get the ball back.
+With the score tied at 35-35, the Eagles tried to let the Chiefs score a touchdown with under two minutes left so they could get the ball back after a defensive holding call on cornerback James Bradberry on third-and-8 gave Kansas City a first down.
 But Jerick McKinnon slid at the 2, forcing the Eagles to use their last timeout.

-People are also reading…
+"It was holding.
+I tugged his jersey.
+I was hoping they would let it slide," Bradberry said.

-After Mahomes took a knee two times, Butker nailed his kick, sending thousands of red-clad Chiefs fans into a frenzy.
+After Mahomes took a knee twice, Butker nailed his kick, sending thousands of red-clad Chiefs fans into a frenzy.

+"It feels amazing just to see the confetti," said Butker, who missed a 42-yarder in the first quarter.
+"I just tried to focus on one kick and focusing on the process."

 The Chiefs won their second Super Bowl following the 2019 season, 50 years after the first one.
+Mahomes led them back from a 10-point deficit in the fourth quarter against San Francisco in that one.
 It took just three years to get another Lombardi.

 Mahomes, who suffered a high ankle sprain in the divisional round, hurt it again on a 3-yard scramble late in the second quarter.
 He limped off the field but showed no ill effects on Kansas City's next possession.